 The ISSUE is that 70% of the University staff, faculty, and students commute to the campus.
-This provides for an estimated 15,991 metric tons of CO_2 emissions as well as traffic congestion and parking issues that not only affect the campus and surrounding community environments, but also the quality of life on campus.
+This provides an estimated 15,991 metric tons of CO_2 emissions as well as traffic congestion and parking issues that not only affect the campus and surrounding community environments, but also the quality of life on campus.
+FSU also advocates for experiential learning experiences and for students to become global stewards through study abroad experiences.